fractalmandala/brhatNew/src/routes/aryavarta/lore/bahusagara.md

 title: bahusāgara
 tag: sūryavanśa
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim36.webp
+snip: "There is place for only one tribe in Aryavarta.
+Even the Suryavansha must be ousted one day, there is no other way.
+The borders of Bharatvarsha must become congruous with those of Aryavarta."
 ---

 > There is place for only one tribe in Aryavarta.
 Even the Suryavansha must be ousted one day, there is no other way.
 The borders of Bharatvarsha must become congruous with those of Aryavarta.<br><cite>King Sudasa Bharata to his infantry</cite>